 Bloody Sorrel (also known as Red Sorrel) really packs in the possibility.
 A beloved warm climate alternate to cranberries, sorrel’s young leaves, and flowers are edible.
 Have sorrel on hand to liven up your living quarters or next culinary adventure.

 Sprouts in: 1 - 2 weeks

 Harvest in: 4 - 8 weeks

 - Bloody Sorrel is heat sensitive and grows best at 18 - 24 °C / 64 - 75 °F. If the temperature is higher than 24 °C / 75 °F, then germination is inhibited.

 - You may start harvesting single leaves in about three weeks after planting or harvest the whole plant after one month of growing - it is up to you.

-- Harvest all Bloody Sorrel before two months of age, only then it has the best taste and the highest nutritional value.
+- Harvest all Bloody Sorrel before two months of age (before 40 days), only then has the best taste and the highest nutritional value.

-- If Bloody Sorrel ages more than two months it may loose its signature sour flavor.
+- If Bloody Sorrel ages more than two months it may lose its signature sour flavor.